Issue of Noise and related legislation

 - measurement and assessment requirements.

-Environmental Management and Pollution Control (Miscellaneous Noise) Regulations 2004.
+Environmental Management and Pollution Control (Noise) Regulations 2016:

 They specify permissible times and noise levels for the use of mobile machinery, portable apparatus, lawn mowers and chainsaws.
 They also specify distances from residences for the use of chainsaws and off road vehicles.